opentdf/otdfctl/docs/man/policy/attributes/values/update.md

     - name: id
       shorthand: i
       description: The ID of the attribute value to update
-    - name: value
-      shorthand: v
-      description: The new value
     - name: label
       description: "Optional metadata 'labels' in the format: key=value"
       shorthand: l